CARING FOR YOUR KITTEN

 Cat Toys/Cat Trees and Scratching Posts: The kittens love to play with any type of ball, feather wands, furry mice.
 A cat tree with sisal rope to scratch and multiple levels to sleep on are great for the kittens to play on.
 Wayfair has the biggest selection with the cheapest prices on these

-Vaccines And Worming Your New Kitten: Please bring your kitten to your vet within 72 hours of pick up for an initial health exam as required by the contract/health guarantee.
+Vaccines And Worming Your New Kitten: Please bring your kitten to your vet within 10 days of pick up for an initial health exam as required by the contract/health guarantee.
+You may use a vet of your choosing with the exception of Banfield Pet Hospital.
+Please do not use this nationwide chain.
 Your kitten was vaccinated at 9 weeks with their first baby shot.
 Your vet will need to follow up with a 2nd vaccine about 3-4 weeks after the initial vaccine.
 Health records have been provided with your new kitten showing the date and type of vaccine given, along with the multiple wormings your kitten received at 6, 8 and 10 weeks.
 Please make sure that your vet does not give the Rabies vaccine along with any other shots as a serious, life threatening allergic reaction may occur.
 Ragdoll kittens should not receive the Feline Leukemia or FIP vaccines.
 You will void your health guarantee immediately if you choose to inoculate your kitten with the FIP or Felv vaccine.